openstack-archive/networking-powervm/README.rst

 ===================

 This blueprint will provide a ML2 compatible agent for the PowerVM hypervisor.
-It will be paired to the PowerVM Nova driver that is also being proposed.
+It will be paired to the nova-powervm driver that is also being proposed.

 This PowerVM agent will provide support for VLAN networks across Shared Ethernet Adapters.
 It will provision the VLANs on the Virtual I/O Servers